 A startup is a company with a small group of people aiming to work in a progressive direction.
-It is important to maintain a healthy and a good work environment and to share a natural chemistry in your working relationships.
+It is important to maintain a healthy and a good work environment and to share natural chemistry in your working relationships.
 It means that your peers will be more productive and more satisfied in this atmosphere.
 Also, because start-ups have fewer people within an organization, they tend to have a much better, more accessible personality.
 Every member is important and holds a dignified position in the company.
-In large MNCs, every task must be carried out in a particular format.
-Every process is well documented and there are rules surrounding everything.
-The freedom of work is less and rigorous walls are formed which become very difficult to breach for the employees.
+In large MNCs, every task must be carried out in a particular format and there are rules surrounding everything.
+The freedom of work is less.
 While there must be some solid rules and formal processes in place, a startup is a place where you need to bond with the members of your team.
 It means your work will be more productive and reliable.

-“Great work is performed not by strength but by perseverance.”
+“Great work is performed not by strength but by perseverance”.
 Joining a startup is usually a pretty big risk and a lot of work.
-In order for it to be meaningful, you need to make sure that in addition to bringing a lot to the startup you’ll be joining, it needs to bring a lot to you.
+In order for it to be meaningful, you need to make sure that in addition to bringing a lot to the startup, it needs to bring a lot to you.

 Are you willing to wear multiple hats?
 Do you want to have a fair amount of discretion and control?
 Are you hoping to work with a specific founder?

 I’m a big fan of growth opportunities in a startup, particularly for younger individuals earlier in their careers.
-Nowhere else will you get the diverse set of experiences and visibility that you can get in an early-stage startup.
+You will get the diverse set of experiences and visibility nowhere else that you can get in an early-stage startup.
 If you’re not going to benefit from this (or are not passionate about it), you’re missing out on one of the biggest components of value.
-In my experience, I recommend graduates who are willing to explore and take risks to join startup companies to acquire great skill set and knowledge.
+In my experience, I recommend graduates who are willing to explore and take risks to join startup companies.
+Since it helps them to acquire great skill set and knowledge.